Salah856/AWS_WhitePapers_Summary/Security AWS CloudHSM.md

 - The backup and restore functionality of CloudHSM is what enables scalability, reliability, and high availability in CloudHSM.
 A key aspect of the backup and restore feature is a secure backup protocol that CloudHSM uses to back up your cluster.
 - This paper takes an in-depth look at the security mechanisms in place around this feature.

+## AWS CloudHSM: Managed by AWS, controlled by you
+-